abedra/secrets_injection_example/README.md

 ## Wrap-Up

 This example is meant to demonstrate that the lift into secrets management can be both simple and low effort.
 In order to make this more generic a move away from the json library custom deserializers will be necessary.
 This would allow us to take all values as a map and construct our configuration values using an initial map with all values potentially swapped out with vault supplied values if applicable.
+We would parse the initial configuration into a map and pass that to all of our various configuration types.
+It would be a good idea at this point to change the constructor to only offer one type of construction ala `std::unordered_map, Vault::Client, Vault::Path` that provides the configuration slice necessary, the Vault client, and the path to the secret mount that holds the values.
+The constructor can then iterate through its members, swapping out what is provided and constructing a real instance to use.